-a.
+MANAGEMENT OF PROPERTY IN THE POSSESSION OF THE MARINE CORPS Volume 3, Chapter 1 MCO 4400.201-V3 13 JUN 2016 a.
 Title of the billet. b.
 To whom the individual reports to. c.
-The mission of the billet (billet responsibilities). d.
-The functions involved in accomplishing the mission (principal action taken). e.
-Tasks and basic operations regularly performed in accomplishing specific functions. f.
+The mission of the billet (billet responsibilities). action taken). d.
+The functions involved in accomplishing the mission (principal specific functions. e.
+Tasks and basic operations regularly performed in accomplishing f.
 A list of orders or directives pertinent to the billet. g.
 A list of required reports and dates for submissions. h.
 List the relationship with activities both within and outside of the official chain of command, including unofficial liaison and coordinating functions. i.
 Personnel contacts within or external to the command, listing telephone numbers and/or addresses. j.
 List of internet resources for regular use in daily operations.
 Include web addresses and a brief description of each web site and their relationship to the billet. k.
 Miscellaneous information; for example, administrative or operational procedures peculiar to the billet such as dual responsibility for certain functions or limitations in responsibility or authority within particular functions.

 2. Folders will be arranged to facilitate frequent updates.

 C. Desktop procedures and turnover folders may be electronic or hard copy.
 Electronic desktop procedures and turnover folders will be maintained in a centralized location, backed up at least monthly, and support full access.
-A114 DECORDS INSPECTION